Cologne Cathedral: World Heritage Site

 In 1996, the cathedral was added to the UNESCO World Heritage List of culturally important sites.
 In 2004, it was placed on the "World Heritage in Danger" list, as the only Western site in danger, due to plans to construct several high-rise buildings nearby, which would have visually impacted the site.
-The cathedral was removed from the list in 2006, following the authorities' decision to limit the heights of buildings constructed near and around the cathedral.
+The cathedral was removed from the "in danger" list in 2006, following the authorities' decision to limit the heights of buildings constructed near and around the cathedral.

 As a World Heritage Site and host to the Shrine of the Three Kings, Cologne Cathedral is a major attraction for tourists and pilgrims, and is one of the oldest and most important pilgrimage sites of Northern Europe.
 Visitors can climb 533 stone steps of the spiral staircase to a viewing platform about 100 m above the ground.
 The platform gives a scenic view over the Rhine.

-Ongoing conservation at the cathedral is addressing the black discolouration caused by the sandstone reacting with sulfuric acid during rainfall.
-The acidic rain is a consequence of air pollution.

-St. Joseph's Catholic Church in Washington, D.C. was modeled after the cathedral.
+Ongoing renovation

+The cathedral is a medieval building that was built very solidly from a structural point of view.
+At the same time, however, the stone structure requires continuous maintenance and renovation.
+The cathedral's master builder Barbara Schock-Werner said: "Cologne Cathedral without scaffolding is not a pipe dream, but a nightmare.
+It would mean that we would no longer be able to afford the cathedral."

+In fact, the completed cathedral was only visible without scaffolding for a few years.
+After the official completion of the cathedral in 1880, finishing work continued for around 20 years.
+Shortly before his death in 1902, master builder Richard Voigtel publicly stated that the cathedral had finally been completed.
+However, after the wings of an angel figure fell from the façade in 1906, the cathedral master builders resumed the renovation work.